jreisinger/docs/data/notes/φιλοσοφία/reasonable-god.md

 * [Euthypro dilemma](https://en.wikipedia.org/wiki/Euthyphro_dilemma) <=> Objective universal morality.
 * Argument from the evil - an omnipotent and benevolent God should have eliminated all suffering.
 We observe plenty of man made and natural suffering in the world. <=> Free will can not be achieved without allowing the possibility of doing wrong things.
 What about suffering not cause by people (like tsunami)?

+# Bias

+> Why should they be impartial, what is being impartial, when the whole world is at war about whether one thing is a devouring superstition or a divine hope?
+I do not pretend to be impartial in the sense that the final act of faith fixes a man's mind because it satisfies his mind.
+But I do profess to be a great deal more impartial than they are; in the sense that I can tell the story fairly, with some sort of imaginative justice to all sides; and they cannot.
+(The Everlasting Man)

 # Reasonable theists

 * [C.S.
 Lewis](https://en.wikipedia.org/wiki/C._S._Lewis) (1898 - 1963) - English literature (Oxford)